 CHIN 2002 or Equivalent and good standing

 - The Program Fee is $5200.
-Fee includes housing, tutoring, group dinners, cultural and business site visits, group transportation, cultural classes; tickets (air or train) from Shanghai to Qingdao, health insurance, one textbook (you bring the other)
+Fee includes housing, classroom, tutoring, group dinners, cultural and business site visits, group transportation, cultural classes in Taichi, Calligraphy, and Chinese painting; tickets (air or train) from Shanghai to Qingdao, health insurance, one textbook (you bring the other)

 - Payment Schedule:

-- Your GT account will be automatically assessed on these dates.
+- Your student account will be automatically assessed these fees on the indicated dates.

 - Payment Schedule:

 - Program Fee does not include: Application fee, 12 credit hours tuition, international airline tickets, visa, technology fee, independent ground transportation (including your departure from Qingdao at end of program to facilitate flexibility with post-program travel plans), independent meals

 Program descriptions and fees are subject to final approval by educational units and the Office of International Education.
 Georgia Tech reserves the right to alter or cancel this program due to low enrollment, unavailability of a professor to teach a planned course, or other unforeseen circumstances.
 Once Georgia Tech has made payments to service providers, or if Georgia Tech cancels the program before departure or while the program is in progress for reasons beyond its control, such as political unrest or danger to participants' safety, only those fees that Georgia Tech is able to have refunded by service providers will be returned to participants.
 If a student withdraws before the application deadline no penalty is incurred beyond the non-refundable application fee.
 If a student withdraws from the program after the application deadline, the student will be responsible for the payment of all fees.

 - See us at the Study Abroad Fair, Student Center Ballroom, Tuesday, October 3, 2017, 10am-2pm